 Is a Transactional Lawyer the Same as a Litigation Lawyer?

-Transactional law is the body of law that governs the formation, interpretation, and dissolution of contracts between different types of businesses or between individuals concerning business transactions.
+Transactional law is the body of law that governs the formation, interpretation, and dissolution of contracts between different businesses or between individuals concerning business transactions.
 In short, transaction law “deals with what people do, rather than what they think,” according to the American Bar Association.

--Transaction attorneys are lawyers who specialize in this type of law.
+- Transaction attorneys are lawyers who specialize in this type of law.
 They help clients negotiate and draft contracts as well as mediate disputes that may arise from contractual agreements.

-Transaction lawyers help clients with business transactions, including forming companies, negotiating contracts, creating employee agreements, intellectual property rights, real estate deals and overall legal compliance.
+Transaction lawyers help clients with business transactions, including forming companies, negotiating contracts, creating employee agreements, intellectual property rights, real estate deals, and overall legal compliance.

 These lawyers need to be able to adapt, innovate and learn what will benefit their clients now and what will benefit them in the future.

 What are some benefits of studying transactional law?